 If an interviewer encounters a species not listed on the form, they should write in the name of the species at the "Other" line, along with the counts by disposition.
 All fish species caught should be included on the form even if they are not large pelagic fish.
-If there are more that two "Other" fish (fish not on the list of species), use as many second pages of the interview form as necessary to include all fish caught.
-On each second page Items 4 through 6 must be filled in at the top of the page.
+If there are more than two "Other" fish (fish not on the list of species), use as many second pages of the interview form as necessary to include all fish caught.
 Please refer to the species code list in Appendix F and record the code after recording the name of fish that are not listed in the table on the second page of the intercept form.
-If the respondent caught a species for which there is no code in Appendix F the interviewer should make a note of this on the form and the Contractor should contact NMFS for the appropriate code.
+If the respondent caught a species for which there is no code in Appendix F, the interviewer should make a note of this on the form.